joelwking/csv-source-of-truth/README.md

 The modules and playbooks shown in this repository can be used to manipulate and import tabular data for managing infrastructure devices.

+## Known Issues
+None.

+## Getting Help
+If you have questions or comments on network and infrastructure automation in general or these modules, please contact the author or AutomationTeam@wwt.com

+## Credits and References

+* [Enabling policy migration in the Data Center with Ansible ](https://www.slideshare.net/joelwking/enabling-policy-migration-in-the-data-center-with-ansible) presented at the Ansible Durham Meetup 17April 2019
+* [Super-NetOps Source of Truth ](https://www.slideshare.net/joelwking/supernetops-source-of-truth-110053045) presented at F5 Agility conference August 2018

 ## Author
-Joel W. King (@joelwking) joel.king@wwt.com of World Wide Technology
+Joel W. King (@joelwking) joel.king@wwt.com - Engineering and Innovations, Network Solutions, World Wide Technology